stereobooster/zipper/Readme.md

     - show mem graph (collapsed by default)
     - Collapse `lex` nodes on click
     - Semi-transparent `ign` nodes
-- Jump to the end of differention by current letter (e.g. when all steps in state `none`)
-  - Make letters in string clickable?
 - Jump over "borring" steps (1 step, zipper didn't move)
 - Next zipper movement vizualisation
   - it is sometimes not obvious why next move will remove zipper, for example, in case when it's loop e.g. the same node was already derived with the given token